Documentation Hub

 • protecting the authentication code that you use for dynamic linking.

-• displaying a custom screen with information to make the payer aware of details of the transaction.
+• displaying and signing the information to make the payer aware of details of the transaction.

 Strong customer authentication (SCA)